-- Maintain research active status according to the Faculty of Fine Arts & Music research guidelines and university expectations - Supervise honours and graduate students in areas of interactive composition. - Professional activities and knowledge Engagement - Involvement in professional activity, including community and professional interactive composition projects. - Contribution to the advancement of scholarly practices in the professional community through active involvement, which could include outreach programs, liaison with the peak professional organisations for the benefit of students and the Faculty of Fine Arts & Music, virtual and/or live performances and bi-lateral realtime virtual events. - Communication of professional skills, knowledge and expertise to the wider community.
+- Involvement in professional activity, including community and professional ensembles. - Contribution to the advancement of scholarly practices in the professional community through active involvement, which could include outreach programs, liaison with the peak professional organisations for the benefit of students and the Conservatorium's performances, broadcasts, recitals and concerts. - Communication of professional skills, knowledge and expertise to the wider community.

-1.3 LEADERSHIP AND SERVICE
+1.4 LEADERSHIP AND SERVICE

-- Leadership of core Interactive Composition commercial and practice led sound with other media subjects and broadly oversight of the interconnection of these subjects. - Attendance at Faculty of Fine Arts & Music and/or faculty meetings and/or membership of a number of committees - Participation in program planning and delivery within budget and in alignment with the Faculty's and MCM's Vision, Purpose and Strategic Business Plans - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 4.
+- Leadership of ensemble program and conducting offerings and artistic performance practice within the Conservatorium - Attendance at Conservatorium's and/or faculty meetings and/or membership of committees - Participation in program planning and delivery within budget and in alignment with the Faculty's and Conservatorium's Vision, Purpose and Strategic Business Plans - Occupational Health and Safety (OH&S) responsibilities as outlined in section 4.